The Emma Press Club

 How do I join the Emma Press Club?

-a) Buy a book or ebook (or the set of 10 postcards) from our webshop.
-If you already bought one of those things since 1st January 2016, you are already in the Club.
-If you accidentally submitted before buying something, you can retrospectively join the Club if you make a purchase before the submissions deadline.
+a) Buy a book or ebook from our webshop.
+If you already bought one of those things since 1st January 2019, you are already in the Club.
+Or,

 b) If you have already been accepted into an Emma Press book, whether it has been published yet or not, you are a member of the Club for life.